-Carbon capture and storage, sometimes referred to as CCS, is a process that can take up to 90% of the carbon dioxide emissions produced from the use of fossil fuels in electricity generation and put them underground or under the ocean.
+Carbon capture and storage, sometimes referred to as carbon capture utilization and storage (CCS and CCUS respectively), is a process that can take up to 90% of the carbon dioxide emissions produced from the use of fossil fuels in electricity generation and put them underground or under the ocean or use them for some deliberate purpose.
 This prevents the carbon dioxide from entering the atmosphere, reducing the impact these emissions have on global warming and the enhanced greenhouse effect.

 Carbon capture has been used for many years, with the oil and natural gas industry having used carbon capture as a way to enhance the oil and gas yield of their wells.
-However, it is only recently that carbon capture has been used as a way to reduce the environmental impact that carbon dioxide has.
+This would be the 'utilize' part in the CCUS.
+However, recently carbon capture has been proposed as a way to reduce the cimate impact that carbon dioxide has.

 Capturing carbon dioxide is practical only for large, stationary sources such as power plants.
 Capturing carbon from mobile sources such as vehicles is not practical.
 It is also impractical with smaller point sources, such as home heating systems as they do not have as large an impact.
 Although carbon capture does reduce the overall carbon dioxide released into the atmosphere, these large stationary carbon sources amount for only half of global CO2 emissions.